 GoCardless hooks into your existing business processes, via pre-built integrations with popular accounting and billing software, or via our flexible API for more tailored integrations.
 There’s also the option to manage your payments through a simple online dashboard.

 With GoCardless, you can do away with cumbersome paper mandates and get your customers to set up Direct Debit payments online.
 As soon as a mandate is in place you can start collecting one-off or recurring payments from your customers automatically.

-GoCardless charges a simple transaction fee of just 1% (maximum £2), with no setup fees or hidden charges.
+GoCardless charges a simple domestic transaction fee, with no setup fees or hidden charges.
 All funds are paid out after three working days and there’s no limit on the number of transactions you can make.

 What’s more, the GoCardless Plus plan offers merchants their own SUN, to maintain brand consistency on customer bank statements.

 Here’s a handy comparison chart so you can see the different methods side by side:

 |Direct Access||Traditional Bureaus||GoCardless|